-Ukip leader Paul Nuttall looks set to be the party's candidate to fight the crucial Stoke-on-Trent Central by-election.
+Ukip leader Paul Nuttall looks set to be confirmed as the party's candidate to fight the crunch Stoke-on-Trent Central by-election next month.

-The election will be held on February 23 alongside a separate poll in Copeland, triggered by the resignation of another leading Labour moderate, Jamie Reed.
+The by-election will be held on February 23 alongside a separate poll in the Cumbrian seat of Copeland, triggered by the resignation of another leading Labour moderate, Jamie Reed.

-On Thursday night Labour selected a former hospital doctor to be its standard bearer in Copeland.
+Labour has selected former hospital doctor Gillian Troughton to be its standard bearer in Copeland.

-Gillian Troughton faces a tough battle in the West Cumbrian seat where Labour's majority over the Tories was cut to 2,564 at the last general election.
+She faces a tough battle in the seat where Labour's majority over the Tories was cut to 2,564 at the last general election.

 Mr Reed announced that he was standing down as Labour MP for the seat to take up a position at the Sellafield nuclear power plant.

 He held Copeland with 16,750 votes (42%) in 2015, ahead of the Conservatives on 14,186 (36%), Ukip on 6,148 (15%) and the Liberal Democrats on 1,368 (3%).